What is Obstructive Sleep Apnea?

 - Do you have a history of high blood pressure?

-If a patient answer yes to two or more of the "at risk" questions, follow-up with more detailed and objective testing performed in a sleep center or sleep lab.
+If a patient answers yes to two or more of the "at-risk" questions, follow-up with more detailed and objective testing performed in a sleep center or sleep lab.

 The sleep study (known as a polysomnogram) will diagnose whether the patient has OSA and indicate the best treatment for it.